 Our directories include geo-specific directories and niche-specific directories that cater only to the types of service your business offers.
 Google’s web crawlers recognize these directories as being high-authority for your geographical location and niche so that your overall SEO efforts can focus on getting the results you need for potential customers in your service area to find you.

 All citations are built manually on a mix of generic, niche-specific and geo-specific platforms.
-We also create rich media citations that include video and images to give your SEO efforts an additional boost.
+We also create social media citations to give your SEO efforts an additional boost.

 Our customer support is based entirely in the UK to ensure that you can reach a representative that is both knowledgeable about both the importance of citations for local SEO and strategies for creating citations that maximize your positive results in search engine rankings.
 When all citations are created, you will receive a detailed report that includes links to all your new citations with full login details.

 You may remember from high school English class that citations are supposed to include information that made it easy for anyone who reads your paper to verify your sources.
 They usually include author and publisher along with the source’s title and might include a web address.
 Likewise, citations for SEO make it easy for potential customers to verify that your business exists at this physical address and has a website with this web address.
 Citations basically include the same information that the typical business listing in the Yellow Pages would include if the business owner took the time to create a fully detailed listing that includes a domain-based email address that potential customers can use to contact them.